zkMeLabs/mechain-common/README.md

-# greenfield-common
+# mechain-common

-Support common libs for different repos of greenfield
+Support common libs for different repos of mechain

 ## Disclaimer

 **The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
 The code and security audit have not been fully completed and not ready for any bug bounty.
 We advise you to be careful and experiment on the network at your own risk.
 Stay safe out there.**

 ## Supported Common Functions

 ### 1. Erasure encode/decode algorithm

 - Erasure package support RSEncoder which contain basic Encode and Decode ReedSolomon APIs.
 Function as follows: